 If testing is performed, accuracy statements should specify that the data are “tested to meet” the stated accuracy.

 If testing is not performed, accuracy statements should specify that the data are “produced to meet” the stated accuracy.
-This is equivalent to the “compiled to meet” statement used by prior standards when referring to cartographic maps.
+This “produced to meet” statement is equivalent to the “compiled to meet” statement used by prior standards when referring to cartographic maps.
 The “produced to meet” method is appropriate for mature or established technologies where established procedures for project design, quality control and the evaluation of relative and absolute accuracies compared to ground control have been shown to produce repeatable and reliable results.
 Detailed specifications for testing and reporting to meet these requirements are outlined in Annex C.

 The horizontal accuracy of digital orthoimagery, planimetric data and elevation data sets must be documented in the metadata in one of the following manners: